The Bitcoin Commons

 6. Cryptographic Governance Enforcement

-Commons implements cryptographic governance through three complementary verification layers that ensure both real-time transparency and immutable historical proof:
+Commons implements Cryptographic Polycentrism through three complementary verification layers (distinct from repository layers) that ensure both real-time transparency and immutable historical proof.
+These verification layers create multiple independent centers of accountability, each enforcing governance boundaries through cryptographic proof:

 Three-Layer Verification Overview